TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/ipc.md

 And the end point values MUST be less than \ref IPC_NOTIFY_CLIENT_ID_MAX
 \endcond

+\cond !SOC_AM62X
+### SafeIPC Design

+SafeIPC in a Multi core system requires both Firewalling of shared memory and Data integrity check of payload.
+SafeIPC can be enabled using SysCfg which configures the shared memory in a way that firewalling is possible(limitation being number of firewalls and firewall granularity).
+Firewall configuration is not automatic and need to be manually enabled and configured.
+The SysCfg generated code for IPC has details on
+Cores involved as well as Start and End addresses which help in firewall configuration.
+Data Integrity check has to be enabled using SysCfg.
+Once Enabled, Data Integrity Check using CRC is enabled for IPC Notify and RPMsg Data.
+The calculated CRC is sent as a part of IPC Payload and decoded in the receiver end.
+Application has to define a hook function which will be used by driver for CRC calculation.
+8 Bit CRC is used by IPC Notify and 16 Bit CRC is used by IPC RPMsg.

+\endcond

 ## Enabling IPC in applications
 Below are the summary of steps a application writer on RTOS/NORTOS needs to do enable IPC for their applications
 \cond !SOC_AM62X